jiangqucheng/EECE7398_ST_Compiler/HW3/README.md

 ### Dataflow Analysis Implementation

-This script performs dataflow analysis on Bril programs, supporting three types of analysis: `liveness`, `availability`, and `busy` expressions.
+The script `` performs dataflow analysis on Bril programs, supporting three types of analysis: `liveness`, `availability`, and `busy` expressions.
 The implementation is designed to be __generic__, allowing for easy extension to other types of dataflow analysis with minimal code changes.

 #### 1. Argument Parsing and Setup